Tavenem/Wiki.Blazor/README.md

 Tavenem.Wiki.Blazor
 ==

 This is an implementation of [Tavenem.Wiki](https://github.com/Tavenem/Wiki) for [Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor).
 It is comprised of a pair of [Razor class libraries](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class): a **Client** library which can be included in a Blazor client app, and a **Server** library which can be included in an [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core) host project.
-Working together, this [hosted Blazor project](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly#hosted-deployment-with-aspnet-core) will function as a complete wiki.
+Working together, this will function as a complete wiki.

 It is also possible to use only the client library, and provide your own implementation for the server library.
 Its source code could easily be adapted to integrate more closely with your main server project, or reimagined as a cloud-native set of functions and APIs, or replaced by any number of other implementations.